 www.experian.com To order a report: (888) 397-3742 To report fraud: (888) 397-3742

 www.transunion.com To order a report: (800) 916-8800 To report fraud: (800) 680-7289

-When you put a piece of paper in the trash it can be difficult know what happens to it.
+When you put a piece of paper in the trash it can be difficult to know what happens to it.
 Since few people burn trash anymore, it is likely that your trash passes through several stages on its way to a landfill or incinerator.
-Every step that occurs once the trash leaves your control has risk that someone will find personal […]
+Every step that occurs once the trash leaves your control has the risk that someone will […]